 - Combine all the ingredients for the sauce in a small bowl.
 Mix well.

-- Heat oil in a large nonstick skillet over medium high heat until hot.
-Add ginger.
-Stir a few times until fragrant.
+- Heat 2 tablespoons of oil in a large nonstick skillet (or a carbon steel or cast iron pan) over medium high heat until hot.

 - Add the noodles.
 If you’re using Hong Kong style pan fried noodles, pour in 1/2 cup water.
 Cook and stir for 2 minutes, or until the noodles are cooked.
 If you’re using boiled noodles, cook the noodles for 1 minute, stirring occasionally, until it’s evenly coated with oil.
 If the noodles start to look dry or stick to the pan (which happens more frequently if you’re using a carbon steel or cast iron wok), pour in more oil or water to loosen it up.

 - Move the noodles to one side of the pan.
 Add the remaining 1 tablespoon oil, green onion, and garlic to the other side of the pan.
 Stir for 20 seconds to release the fragrance.
 Then stir everything together.

 - Add the baby bok choy, char siu, and pour in the sauce.
 Toss with a pair of tongs to mix everything.
 Cover the pan.
 Let steam for 1 minute or so, or until the bok choy is cooked and the sauce fully absorbed.
 Toss a few times.
 Carefully taste the noodles.
 Sprinkle with a pinch of salt and stir again, if needed.
 Transfer everything to serving plates.